 Other Great Restaurants in Antigua

-There are so many restaurants in Antigua it’s hard to choose just a few, but here are some of my favorite ones.
+There are so many fantastic restaurants in Antigua it’s hard to choose just a few, but here are some of my favorite ones.

 - Epicure: With outdoor seating in the beautiful garden and great food, Epicure is where I take visitors every time.
 This farm to table restaurant also has a gourmet store and an international menu.